adam23483/thechampions/README.md

 ### 12/29/2023
 - Python script is working
-  - Takes scrapes data from the Standard Stats page for any league on Fbref
+  - Takes scraped data from the Standard Stats page for any league on Fbref
   - the next goal is to automate collection from the site into MySQL database organizing by league
+### 12/29/2023
+- Python to MYSQL database is working
+  - Solved issues with text, float, and int formatting
+  - Now creating a schema for DB (should have done that before uploading data)
+  - Next:
+    - automate updating the DB every day or 12 hours
+    - finetune GPT with dataset
+    - create chatbot page with webhosting